-Although the exact cause of Asperger syndrome is not known, current research points to genetic changes that occur during a baby's development in the womb.
-Asperger syndrome tends to run in families, and researchers are trying to identify genes that may be passed down through the generations.
+Although the exact cause of autism spectrum disorder is not known, current research points to genetic changes that occur during a baby's development in the womb.
+Autism spectrum disorder tends to run in families, and researchers are trying to identify genes that may be passed down through the generations.
 Special types of brain images taken of children with the condition show that certain areas of their brains develop and function differently from those of children without the condition.
-Asperger syndrome is not caused by bad parenting.
+Autism spectrum disorder is not caused by bad parenting.

 Diagnosis and treatment

-No specific test is available to diagnose Asperger syndrome.
+No specific test is available to diagnose autism spectrum disorder.
 Symptoms usually cause parents and doctors to suspect the problem.
 Diagnosis may start with developmental screening during a well-child or well-baby exam at the doctor's office.

-These are behaviors that may suggest Asperger syndrome in a young child:
+These are behaviors that may suggest autism spectrum disorder in a young child: